k1r0s/fullstack-test/README.md

 the profile page.

 ## Other:
-- Libraries are ok, but please don't use any frameworks (angular, ember, react)
+- Libraries are ok, but please don't use any frontend frameworks (angular, ember, react).
-- Please don't use any automatic code generation
+- Please don't use any automatic code generation.
 - Closing the app window should close the session.
 - Remember this is a mobile­based web­app, so we would like to be compatible with major browsers (Safari, Chrome, Firefox, Opera).
+- The backend API should be done in PHP, you can use a library or framework for the API routing but not for anything else.
+- There is no definition for the API just that it has to be RESTful.
+- For the DB you can implement an in-memory storage (for example saving the data into an array) but it has to be prepared to change to other DB systems.
+- Object oriented design will be evaluated.
 - Please provide a short summary detailing anything you think is relevant, for _example_:
   - Installation steps
   - How to run your code / tests